salahamassi/Android-Mask-Date-EditText/README.md

 ------

 ## More options
-please download the sample and watch the video to dive deep more.
+please download the sample and watch the video to dive more deep.

 ### `DateEditText` attrs
 * `dateFormat`